Hidden Gems in Ballston Spa & Malta

-Round Lake also hosts annual events, crafters markets, and live performances.
-Attend a concert, theatrical performance, or art show at the Round Lake Auditorium, which dates back to the nineteenth century and houses the 1847 David Ferris Track Organ, the oldest and most sizeable three-manual organ in the country.
+In a typical year Round Lake also hosts annual events, crafters markets, and live performances.
+Round Lake Auditorium dates back to the nineteenth century and houses the 1847 David Ferris Track Organ, the oldest and most sizeable three-manual organ in the country.

 Tour Ballston Lake by Kayak, Canoe, or Paddleboard

 If you like being out on the water, you'll love paddling along Ballston Lake.
 Visitors can set out from a launch site located at the north end, or go fishing on the public pier.
 Mostly residential, the 3.5 mile long Ballston Lake is much quieter than its northern neighbor, Saratoga Lake.